MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/walkthrough-help-azure.md

 [!include [banner](../includes/banner.md)]

-You can set up an Azure web app and host your content there for easy integration with the in-product Help pane.
+You can set up an Azure web app and use the web app to host your content for easy integration with the in-product Help pane.
 If you don't have an [Azure subscription](/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), create an account before you begin.
 You can start with a free account for 12 months.
 For more information, see [Create your Azure free account today](https://azure.microsoft.com/free/).

-There are several different ways of getting your content hosted on Azure.
-For example, you can set up Azure Blob storage with your Help as HTML files, set up a web app to consume that content, and then set up a search service that indexes your Blob storage.
-For more information, see [Azure Blob storage documentation](/azure/storage/blobs/).

-But in this article, we will take you through the steps for setting up a web app to host your content and a search service to make the content discoverable by the in-product Help pane, using tools and scripts that are part of the [Custom Help Toolkit](custom-help-toolkit.md).
+In this article, we will describe the steps for setting up a web app to host your content and setting up a search service to make the content discoverable by the in-product Help pane.

 ## Get started

-First, you must have content that you want to deploy to a website so that it can be accessed by the in-product Help pane.
+You must have [content](preparing-content.md) hosted on a website so that it can be accessed by the in-product Help pane.
 You can include a copy of Microsoft's content in your website, or you can deploy content that only describes your own functionality.
-For different scenarios of how custom help matches the concrete solutions, see [Custom Help Overview](custom-help-overview.md).

-If you want to include Microsoft's content, you must clone the GitHub repo manually or by using the [Custom Help Toolkit](custom-help-toolkit.md).

-If you want to publish just your own content, you must have it available as HTML files.
-In [Extend, Customize, and Collaborate on the Help](contributor-guide.md), we suggest that you do what we do on the *docs.microsoft.com* site: Create the content in MarkDown files and then use DocFx.exe to generate HTML files.
-The [Custom Help Toolkit](custom-help-toolkit.md) includes the [HTML From Repos Generator tool](custom-help-toolkit-HtmlFromRepoGenerator.md) that can help you prepare the HTML files even if you do not fork Microsoft's content.
+If you want to publish just your own content, in [Extend, Customize, and Collaborate on the Help](contributor-guide.md), we suggest that you do what we do on the *docs.microsoft.com* site: Create the content in MarkDown files and then use DocFx.exe to generate HTML files.
+The [Custom Help Toolkit](custom-help-toolkit.md) includes the [HtmlFromRepoGenerator tool](custom-help-toolkit-HtmlFromRepoGenerator.md) that can help you prepare the HTML files even if you do not derive your content from Microsoft's content.

 ### Process overview